muhammad-tarrab/Tarrab-Cybersecurity-Portfolio/Linux/Managing File Permissions in a Linux Environment.md

 -rw-rw-r-- 1 researcher2 research_team   46 May 19 04:45 project_t.txt
 ```
 ****Does the group have permissions set to access the drafts directory and its contents?****<br>
-``Answer: Yes, the group has execute permissions and therefore has access to the drafts directory.``
+``Answer: Yes, the group has execute permissions and therefore has access to the drafts directory.``<br>
 ****Remove the execute permission for the group from the drafts directory.****
 ```sh
 researcher2@b3054688c4ab:~/projects$ chmod g-x drafts